rappasoft/laravel-livewire-tables/README.md

 ### Options

-There are a couple class level properties you can set:
+There are some class level properties you can set:

 | Property | Default | Usage |
 | -------- | ------- | ----- |